Manufacturing Company Business Mistakes

 Your company must present a consistent, clear message, on all fronts.
 As they say you will never get a second chance to make a first impression.
 Make sure every new prospect who sees your business for the first time receives the same (if not better), consistent message, positioning you as the solution to their needs.

 Now an important point here is can you actually manufacture / consistently provide what you say you will.
-Its no good having great marketing if your quality is poor, your designs sub standard, your consistency sub standard.
+Its no good having great marketing if your quality is poor, your designs sub standard, your production processes inconsistent.

 Lets consider this in more detail